meilisearch/documentation/learn/advanced/updating.md

 ## Step 9: Delete backup files or rollback

-Now that your Meilisearch instance is up and running, you can delete the backup files with the following commands:
+Now that your updated Meilisearch instance is up and running, delete the backup files:

 ```
-rm /tmp/meilisearch
+rm -r /tmp/meilisearch
 rm -r /tmp/data.ms
 ```

-You can also delete the dump file using:
+You can also delete the dump file if desired:

 :::: tabs